dupgit/sauvegarde/docs/API.md

 ### /Version

-Gets the version of the serveur in a more human readable than a json string producing an output such as:
+Gets the version of the server in a more human readable than a json string producing an output such as:

-    serveur version: 0.0.1-cb6c92b (27 04 2014)
+    cdpfglserver version: 0.0.1-cb6c92b (27 04 2014)
     Author(s): Olivier DELHOMME <olivier.delhomme@free.fr>
     License: GPL v3 or later

-    serveur was compiled with the following libraries:
+    cdpfglserver was compiled with the following libraries:
         .
 GLIB version: 2.36.3
         .
 LIBMHD: 0.9.39-2
         .
 SQLITE version: 3.8.6
         .
 JANSSON version: 2.7.0

-    serveur options are:
+    cdpfglserver options are:
-    Configuration file: /home/dup/local/bin/../etc/sauvegarde/serveur.conf
+    Configuration file: /home/dup/local/bin/../etc/sauvegarde/server.conf
     Port number: 5468

 ### /Version.json

-Gets the version of the serveur in a json parsable string producing an output such as:
+Gets the version of the server in a json parsable string producing an output such as:

     {"revision": "cb6c92b",
-     "name": "serveur",
+     "name": "cdpfglserver",
      "date": "27 04 2014",
      "librairies": [{"glib": "2.36.3"},
                     {"mhd": "0.9.39-2"},